 Advance Education for Vulnerable Youth in Zambia

-AEP has already witnessed the effects that the Scholarship Fund has for its most promising members who have lifted themselves out of poverty.
-Fifty-five college graduates who started with high school scholarships and were then awarded college scholarships, along with hundreds of high school graduates, have changed the trajectory of their individual lives and those of their families.
+AEP’s College Scholarship Fund awards scholarships to students who cannot afford to continue their education at the tertiary level.
+AEP has already witnessed the effects that the College Scholarship Fund has for its most promising members who have lifted themselves out of poverty.
+To date, over 100 college graduates have completed their studies thanks to these scholarships.
+These students started with high school scholarships and were then awarded college scholarships and they are now changing the trajectory of their individual lives and those of their families.

 Scholarships have also helped to avert student pregnancy and early marriage by alleviating the economic burden families face when trying to provide an education for their girls.
 AEP has a 1-2% pregnancy rate among its female beneficiaries compared to a 20% average in the area.